dpengineering/dpea-odrive/docs/faq/faq.md

   * The odrive is happiest when there is only one thread communicating with it.
 Please refrain from having multiple threads writing to or reading from the odrive.
 This applies if you have one thread checking GPIO while also running a thread which sets the motor velocities.
+* `CONTROLLER_ERROR_SPINOUT_DETECTED`
+  * This error is one of the harder ones to diagnose.
+It occurs when an incorrect encoder offset is detected.
+In other words, the motor moved too fast for the encoder to stay synchronized, and thus the encoder has 'spun out'.
+  * If you ever hear your motor sputter out or continue to move much faster than you've intended, this error might be behind it.
+  * To fix this error, start by first replacing the encoder cables, then the encoder itself, and lastly if the error still persists after testing a new cable and encoder, try increasing the bandwidth of the encoder in `odrivetool`.
+    * You can increase the encoder bandwidth using `odrvX.axisX.encoder.config.bandwidth`.
+The default value in `odrivetool` should be 1000 hz.